Salaj-Subedi/Salaj-Subedi/README.md

 - 👋 Hi, I’m @Salaj-Subedi
 - 👀 I’m interested in programming and database
 - 🌱 I’m currently learning BSc Computing (hons)
-- 💞️ I’m looking to collaborate on Front-End and Back-End alont with DBMS
+- 💞️ I’m open to opportunities to enhance my skill on Front-End and Back-End along with DBMS
 - 📫 How to reach me salajsubedi11@gmail.com , https://www.instagram.com/_salaj11_/

 <!---